ShreyaAswal/Memory-Maestro/README.md

 I use

  HTML- for static content on the screen
- CSS-for the style
+ CSS- for the style
- JS-to give animation on the fly
+ JS- to give animation on the fly